avalmahsa/Preciting-Wish.com-Product-Ratings/README.md

 # Preciting-Wish.com-Product-Ratings

 Uses dataset available of Kaggle to predict product ratings using various preprocessing and processing methods to improve model performance.
+Details outlined in documentation file.